-The next few seconds passed by as I debated between doing what was easy – clearing the bill and moving out, and doing what was right – pointing out the error.
+The next few seconds passed by as I debated between doing what was easy – clearing the bill, moving out, and doing what was right – pointing out the error.

 I knew if I didn’t bring the error in the bill to his notice, my ice cream would be charged against his salary.

-That moment, my decision was made and I went and pointed out what he had missed.
+At that moment, my decision was made, and I went and pointed out what he had missed.

 He looked at me with disbelief and thanked me profusely for bringing the oversight to his notice.
 The smile of relief on his face made me smile too.

-I came out of the ice cream parlour feeling really good about myself.
+I came out of the ice cream parlour feeling good about myself.